rishabh1403/blog-source/posts/coding/leetcode/2020/03/valid-anagram.md

 The question can be found at [leetcode valid anagram problem](https://leetcode.com/problems/valid-anagram/).

 The problem states that we need to determine if two given strings are valid anagrams of each other.
-Which means, both of the strings will have exact same characters and their count should tally.
+This means, both of the strings will have the same characters and their count should tally.

-Example would be, `anagram` and `nagaram` , both has 3as, 1n, 1g, 1r, and 1m.
+An example would be, `anagram` and `nagaram`, both have *3as*, *1n*, *1g*, *1r*, and *1m*.

 # Solution

-We can solve this problem using a hashmap and storing all the charcters as key and their count as values.
-If the hasmap for both the strings are "same"( same keys and same values), we can conclude that both of the strings are anagrams.
+We can solve this problem using a hashmap and storing all the characters as key and their count as values.
+If the hashmap for both the strings is "same"(same keys and same values), we can conclude that both of the strings are anagrams.

 For our solution, we'll use a slightly different approach.

-- We will create an array of size 26 and fill it with zeros.
+- We will create an array of size **26** and fill it with zeros.
 - Next, we'll loop over the characters in the first string and add their count in array.
-For example, if the character is a, we'll increase count to 1 at position 0 in the array, if it's b, position will be 1 and so on.
+For example, if the character is *a*, we'll increase the count to *1* at position *0* in the array, if it's *b*, position will be *1* and so on.
-- Then, we'll loop over second string and decrease the character count of all the characters in the array
+- Then, we'll loop over the second string and decrease the character count of all the characters in the array
-- After both loops are done, we should have an array with all zeros.
+- After both loops are done, we should have an array with all *zeros*.
 If that's not the case, then the strings are not anagrams.

 We have discussed the approach, **I urge you to go ahead on leetcode and give it another try**. :smile: